paulinho-16/MEIC-TVVS/assignments/assignment4.md

 ![Use Case 1 Test Case 3](./images/mbt_usecase1_test3.png)

 - Deleting a project after adding a new project and saving its title
     - This test case starts by fetching the GUI component with the table statistics.
-Then, we create a new project and assert that its attributes are correct, change the project's title and save it by pressing *Enter*, then check the content of the input.
+Then, we create a new project and assert that its attributes are correct, change the project's title and save it by pressing *Enter*, and then check the content of the input.
       Afterwards, we delete this recently created project and then compare the statistics component and the table content row by row, asserting that the state has returned to the initial one.
       This way, we test the transition from the *Created* to the *Deleted* state.